 Frozen Yogurt Pops

-This satisfying treat is the perfect summer sweet that is great for diabetics.
-Dr. Vargas suggests swaping the jam for a sugar-free iteration or fresh berries for a lower carbohydrate, protein-packed dessert.
+This satisfying treat is the perfect summer sweet, and it's also great for diabetics.
+Dr. Vargas suggests swapping the jam for a sugar-free iteration or fresh berries for a lower carbohydrate, protein-packed dessert.